Article updated Friday 11th September 2020

 – adoption of new technology which has been poorly implemented, secured or assessed may arise

 Employers are responsible for data security and protection of personal information.
 This remains the case when any member of your workforce is homeworking.

 Employees must try to maintain the same standards of data confidentiality and security at home as they would normally do in the office.

-The Government warned of increased cyber security attacks in its daily press conference on 5th May.
-Phishing attacks have sky rocketed during the pandemic, and significant numbers are being targeted at home workers.
-For example, Google is blocking 18 million coronavirus scam emails every day, EU data breaches quadrupled in March 2020 as remote workers were targeted by hackers.
-UK Action Fraud reported an increase in phishing emails relating to Covid-19 with a loss of £800,000 by victims in one month in February.
+Phishing attacks sky rocketed during the pandemic, with significant numbers targeted at home workers.
+(At the height of the lockdown Google was blocking 18 million coronavirus scam emails every day, EU data breaches quadrupled in March 2020 as remote workers were targeted by hackers.
 Hackers targeted the UK’s furlough scheme just hours after it went live.

 Do warn and train your staff to avoid a disruptive security breach and IT misuse from these attacks.